shaliulab/idoc_docs/docs/installation.md

 idoc needs the paradigm and mapping passed in the config to be available at boot.
 Therefore, you need to make sure the file listed in the config under:

 * ``controller.paradigm_path`` exists in the directory under ``folders.paradigms.path``.
 * ``controller.mapping_path`` exists in the directory under ``folders.mappings.path``.

-## 5. Create  machine_name
+## 5. Create  machine-name

 Linux users need to make sure the contents of `/$HOME/.config/idoc/machine-name` have the name they want their machine to have, for example `IDOC_001`.
-If this file does not exist, it must be created as plain text file with no extensions.
+If this file does not exist, it must be created as a plain text file with no extensions.
 This will set the name of the folder under which all experiments will be saved.

 ## 6. Configure logs